Measurement of Electron Antineutrino Oscillation Amplitude and Frequency via Neutron Capture on Hydrogen at Daya Bay

 The significant difference in selection criteria and in signal and background features makes the systematic uncertainties of this $\sin^2 2\theta_{13}$ measurement virtually independent from those of the $n$Gd study.
 Using the result from Analysis A, the combined, weighted-average value of $\sin^2 2\theta_{13}$ yields $0.0833\pm0.0022$, which represents an $8\%$ improvement in precision with respect to the $n$Gd estimate alone that was obtained with 3158 days of data~\cite{DayaBay:2022orm}.
-The combination of $\Delta m^2_{32}$ results suffers from more correlations between the $n$Gd and $n$H analyses, requiring more careful treatment.
+The combination of $\Delta m^2_{32}$ results suffers from more correlations between the $n$Gd and $n$H analyses, requiring additional study.

 In summary, a measurement of reactor \nuebar~disappearance relying on both rate and spectrum is reported using a sample identified via neutron capture on hydrogen collected over 1958 days by the Daya Bay experiment.
 This work provides an estimate of sin$^22\theta_{13}$ with an uncertainty of about $6.6\%$ that is consistent with and virtually independent of Daya Bay's $n$Gd result~\cite{DayaBay:2022orm}.
 It also provides the first estimate of $\Delta m^2_{32}$ from Daya Bay using the $n$H sample, which is in good agreement with measurements relying on significantly different neutrino energies, baselines and detection technologies, such as those from accelerator experiments~\cite{abe2021improved,adamson2020precision,acero2021improved,jiang2019atmospheric,aartsen2018measurement}.
 This result enhances the global precision of both of these parameters and showcases techniques and lessons that can be relevant to other experiments, such as JUNO~\cite{JUNO:2021vlw}, which aims to determine the neutrino mass ordering and other oscillation parameters to high precision using the $n$H channel.